-- a) Any application for major development within the Rechargable Management Area (WHPAQ) and Significant Groundwater Recharge Area (SGRA) identified on maps provided in Appendix I, shall be accompanied by a Water Balance Plan with the objective of having no net reduction in recharge that assesses development recharge and maintains recharge to the greatest extent possible through best management practices. - b) If on-site water balance cannot be achieved, within the Rechargable Management Area (WHPAQ) and Significant Groundwater Recharge Area (SGRA), proponents shall demonstrate through a Water Balance Plan how off-site recharge enhancement will compensate for any predicted loss of recharge, in consultation with the Conservation Authority. - c) Proposals for major development within the Rechargable Management Area (WHPAQ) and Significant Groundwater Recharge Area (SGRA) are permitted if: - The Province determines that the new or amended Permit to Take Water required for the development to proceed will not result in a significant drinking water threat.
+- a) Any application for major development within the Wellhead Protection Quantity Area identified on maps provided in Appendix I, shall be accompanied by an Infiltration Management Plan with the objective of having no net reduction in recharge that assesses development recharge and maintains recharge to the greatest extent possible through best management practices. - b) If on-site water balance cannot be achieved, within the Wellhead Protection Quantity, proponents shall demonstrate through the Infiltration Management Plan how off-site recharge enhancement will compensate for any predicted loss of recharge, in consultation with the Conservation Authority. - c) Proposals for major development within the Wellhead Protection Quantity Area are permitted if: - i.
+The development does not require a new or amended Permit to Take Water from the Province; or, - ii.
+The Province determines that the new or amended Permit to Take Water required for the development to proceed will not result in a significant drinking water threat.

-Significant Groundwater Recharge Areas
+Groundwater Recharge Areas

 - d) Areas of significant groundwater recharge, as shown on maps provided in Appendix I, shall be protected to ensure the ecological and hydrological integrity of the watershed.
-A Significant Groundwater Recharge Area is an area identified: - As a significant ground water recharge area by any public body for the purposes of implementing the Provincial Policy Statement; - ii.
+A Significant Groundwater Recharge Area is an area identified: - i.
+As a significant ground water recharge area by any public body for the purposes of implementing the Provincial Policy Statement; - ii.
 As a significant ground water recharge area in the assessment report required under the Clean Water Act, 2006 for the Lake Simcoe and Couchiching/Black River Source Protection Area; or,

 - iii.
 By the Conservation Authority in partnership with the Province as an ecologically significant groundwater recharge area in accordance with the guidelines established under the Lake Simcoe Protection Plan. - e) A Hydrogeological Study shall be required prior to approval of any site specific development applications.
 The Hydrogeological Study shall provide recommendations to protect the hydrological integrity of significant groundwater recharge and discharge function.
 Further, the required Hydrogeological Study shall: - i.
 Characterize the groundwater system (i.e., stratigraphy, aquifer zones, groundwater flow, vertical hydraulic gradients); - ii.
 Characterize shallow soils hydraulic conductivity and infiltration potential; - iii.
 Characterize sensitivity to contamination; - iv.
 Define recharge/discharge conditions; - v.
-Identify groundwater/surface water interactions (i.e. cold water fisheries, wetlands, ponds fed by groundwater); - vi.
+Identify groundwater /surface water interactions (i.e. cold water fisheries, wetlands, ponds fed by groundwater); - vi.
 Define the influence boundaries; - vii.
 Assess the impact of the proposed development with a water balance analysis (i.e. pre- and post-development scenarios); - viii.
 Identify preferred mitigation options; and, - ix.
-Demonstrate that pre-development recharge rates and hydraulic function will be maintained. - f) Required Hydrogeological Studies completed at the Secondary Plan stage shall: - i.
-Assess the sensitivities of an area; - ii.
-Identify critical areas; - iii.
-Define the influence boundaries; - iv.
-Ensure the hydrological integrity of the areas are protected; - v.
-Provide recommendations for mitigation measures; - vi.
-Set out policies on permitted uses or lot restrictions; and, - vii.
+Demonstrate that pre-development recharge rates and hydraulic function will be maintained. - f) Required Hydrogeological Studies completed at the Secondary Plan stage shall: - i. assess the sensitivities of an area; - ii. identify critical areas; - iii. define the influence boundaries; - iv. ensure the hydrological integrity of the areas are protected; - v. provide recommendations for mitigation measures; - vi.
+Set out policies on permitted uses or lot restrictions; and, vii.
 Identify criteria to assess subsequent applications.

-Prior to future planning application approval, a subsequent more detailed Hydrogeological Study shall be required to refine the impact assessment with more detailed recommendations for site design and mitigation measures.
+Prior to draft plan of subdivision approval, a subsequent more detailed Hydrogeological Study shall be required to refine the impact assessment with more detailed recommendations for site design and mitigation measures.
 Such studies shall be completed to the satisfaction of the Town in consultation with the Conservation Authority.